Ilse von Randow: Life and career

-Ilse von Randow was the daughter of Bruno Paul Eduard Henneberg, university professor, and Helene Mathilde Fritze.
+Ilse von Randow was born in 1901 in Giessen, Germany.
+She was the daughter of Bruno Paul Eduard Henneberg, university professor, and Helene Mathilde Fritze.
 Her family was actively involved in artistic and scientific culture.
 In 1917 von Randow enrolled at the Berbenich art school in Darmstadt, where she studied until 1919 when changes in her family finances led her to quit her studies and returned home, taking up a job as a medical illustrator at Giessen University.

 In 1927, von Randow moved to China, to become a laboratory technician at T’ung-Chi university, a German-language institute near Shanghai.
-She married Elgar Armin von Randow, German vice consul to Shanghai, in 1935: the couple had two sons, and divorced in 1945.
+She married Elgar Armin von Randow, German vice consul to Shanghai, in 1935, the couple had two sons, and divorced in 1945.

 Von Randow had been taught to weave by her mother and she turned to these skills to support herself and her children, designing fabrics for local textile companies.
+She wove textiles and made curtains, cushions and lampshades for interiors.
 In 1949, when the communists took power in Shanghai in the Shanghai Campaign, von Randow sought refugee status for herself and her sons in New Zealand.
 They arrived in Auckland in April 1952.

-In Auckland, von Randow established herself as a leading figure in modernist craft, exhibiting widely and establishing a studio at the Auckland Art Gallery where she taught younger weavers including Zena Abbott and Ida Lough.
+In Auckland, von Randow met with Eric Westbrook, the new director at the Auckland Art Gallery, who offerred her a studio in the galleries tower.
+While working out of this studio, von Randow exhibited widely and established herself as a leading figure in modernist craft.
+She also became a founder of the Auckland Handweavers' Guild and taught younger weavers including Zena Abbott and Ida Lough.
 Her loom had been dismantled and shipped from China to New Zealand, with which she started to create hand woven wall hangings that made her famous.
+In 1954, she became vice-president of the Weavers Guild.

 In the mid 1960s, von Randow became disillusioned with what she saw as an anti-modernist attitude amongst craft practitioners in New Zealand.
 In 1966, she left for England, settling in West Mersea, where she retired from weaving and took up first batik and later painting.

 In 1992, von Randow returned to New Zealand to take part in the 1950s Show at the Auckland Art Gallery, and decided to remain to be closer to family.
 She died in Auckland on 18 October 1998, and her ashes were buried at Waikumete Cemetery.